canonical/lxd/doc/rest-api.md

 These are the secrets that should be passed to the create call.

 #### DELETE
- * Description: remove the container
+ * Description: remove the instance
  * Authentication: trusted
  * Operation: async
  * Return: background operation or standard error